anchore/webinar-demo/docs/02-visibility.md

 ```bash
 anchorectl application artifact add app@v1.0.0 image sha256:5e08f037b46b8bbc670adb862857c6a581f1fba517143e8f855562ea16353140
 ```
-With that we have seen how both Source and Image SBOMS can be mapping to entities we call applications.
+With that we have seen how both Source and Image SBOMs can be mapping to entities we call applications.
 This helps you maintain provenance and history about your releases and the source and containers associated with them.

 ### SBOM Visibility with Multi-Architecture Images

-Another lens to cover with SBOMS for container images, is that Anchore can support multi-architecture images.
+Another lens to cover with SBOMs for container images, is that Anchore can support multi-architecture images.
 Perhaps you ship a product or container that needs to work across many types of architectures.
-In any case, you will need to manage the SBOMS and associated security data and here Anchore can support your efforts.
+In any case, you will need to manage the SBOMs and associated security data and here Anchore can support your efforts.
 Let's run through an example

 Submit image for addition to Anchore Enterprise (Anchore Enterprise will pull image from a public registry and perform full analysis)
 This is called centralized analysis.